srsampson/ADSBNet/README.md

 ##### Router Config
 There are many routers on the market, and it would be hard to give out procedures, but most have a feature called port forwarding, or virtual server.
 You must adjust your router to open up the firewall port for Unicast UDP Port 30339.

-Then you must configure the IP address where your ADSNet program is running.
+Then you must configure the IP address where your ADSBNet program is running.
 This will allow UDP packets to arrive on the WAN side of your router and pass unmolested to the LAN side and a particular machine.
 Also check if your router has a switch to enable multicast.
 If you are using ZeroTier Unicast, you don't need any port forwarding.

 If you are using a Public WiFi or a subsidized cost network in your home, then it might have UDP networking restricted.
 Many free or low cost networks drop this network data to prevent users from running servers.